MileHacker Logo

 Accessibility Challenges

 • Very few attractions are explicitly accessible.
-Higher-premium hotels may offer some features, but these are not universal.
+Higher-end hotels may provide some features, but these are not typically universal.

-• A private car with a driver is the exclusive practical transportation option for those with gadgets for mobility.
+• A private driver is the exclusive practical transportation option for those with devices for mobility.

 Language & Cultural Phrases